Computer Game Development I

 Total | 100% |

-** In order to pass the course, in addition to receiving an overall course grade of at least 50%, students must achieve a grade of at least 50% on the combined weighted examination components (midterm and final examinations).
+** In order to pass the course, in addition to receiving an overall course grade of at least 50%, students must achieve a grade of at least 50% on the combined weighted examination components (term test(s) and final exam).

-- Design and write object-oriented programs for computer games
+- Design and implement object-oriented programs for computer game development;

 Consult the Douglas College Bookstore for the latest required textbooks and materials.